3C286 Band6Pol Calibration for CASA 6.6.1

 Now that we have completed the above inspection and flagging, we can start the data calibration.

 We can now begin calibrating the data.
 The general data reduction strategy is to derive a series of scaling factors or corrections from the calibrators, which are then collectively applied to the science data.
-For much more discussion on the philosophy, strategy, and implementation of calibration of synthesis data within CASA, see the [1] in the CASA Reference Manual.
-The CASA software solves the Hamaker-Bregman-Sault Measurement Equation (ME), described in detail here.
+For much more discussion on the philosophy, strategy, and implementation of calibration of synthesis data within CASA, see the Synthesis Calibration notebook in the CASA Docs.
+The CASA software solves the Hamaker-Bregman-Sault Measurement Equation (ME).

 For full polarization calibration there are additional calibration steps, as described in previous casaguides.